Mico27/gbs-fadestreet/README.md

 | ROM | −143 bytes (DMG) / +165 bytes (CGB) |

 - **WRAM:** the plugin's fade state is 2 bytes *smaller* than the stock fade manager's.
-- **ROM:** on DMG builds the plugin is a net 143-byte *saving* (the stock fade path it replaces is bigger); on CGB builds the per-channel perceptual fade tables cost a net 165 bytes.
+- **ROM:** on DMG builds the plugin is a net 143-byte *saving*, because the stock fade path it replaces is bigger; on CGB builds the per-channel perceptual fade tables cost a net 165 bytes.
+Note that this is engine code only — the precalculated palette data each Fade Street event emits adds its own bytes to your script banks on top, and can be substantial for long fades and cycles.
 - **Engine WRAM headroom:** the stock GB Studio 4.3.0 engine leaves about **854 bytes** of WRAM free (usable engine WRAM is 7,776 bytes at 0xC0A0–0xDF00; the stock engine uses 6,922 bytes).
 With this plugin installed roughly **856 bytes** remain.
 This figure does not depend on how many global variables your project defines: the script memory array has a fixed size of VM_HEAP_SIZE + (VM_MAX_CONTEXTS × VM_CONTEXT_STACK_SIZE) words — 768 + 16 × 64 = 1,792 words (3,584 bytes) with stock engine settings.
 - **SRAM:** not used.